-Composability
+994 Composability

-Composability is the ability to combine individual services, each providing defined business functionality, so as to provide more complex business solutions.

-Composability is important because many of the benefits of a SOA approach assume multiple uses for services, and multiple use requires that the service deliver a business function that is reusable in multiple business solutions.

-To achieve composability, capabilities must be identified that serve as building blocks for business solutions.
-In a SOA ecosystem, these building blocks are captured as services representing well-defined business functions, operating under well-defined policies and other constraints, and generating well-defined real world effects.
-These service building blocks should be relatively stable so as not to force repeated changes in the compositions that utilize them, but should also embody SOA attributes that readily support creating compositions that can be varied to reflect changing circumstances.

-- The SOA paradigm emphasizes both composition of services and opacity of how a given service is implemented.
-With respect to opacity, the SOA-RM states that the - service could carry out its described functionality through one or more automated and/or manual processes that in turn could invoke other available services. - 1176 Any composition can itself be made available as a service and the details of the - business functionality, conditions of use, and effects are among the information - 1178 documented in its service description. - 1179 For services to be useful as composable building blocks in the SOA ecosystem, the - 1180 services should, whenever possible, deliver capability that is applicable to multiple - 1181 needs.
-Simply providing a Web Service interface for an existing IT artifact does not, in

-- general, create opportunities for sharing business functions.
-Furthermore, the use of 1182 - tools to auto-generate service software interfaces will not guarantee services than can 1183 - effectively be used within compositions if the underlying code represents programming 1184 - 1185 constructs rather than business functions.
-In such cases, services that tightly reflect the - 1186 software details will be as brittle to change as the underlying code and will not exhibit - the undefined but intuitive characteristic of loose coupling.
-1187
+- Composability is the ability to combine individual services, each providing defined business functionality, so as to provide more complex business solutions. - Composability is important because many of the benefits of a SOA approach assume multiple uses for services, and multiple use requires that the service deliver a business function that is reusable in multiple business solutions. - 1000 To achieve composability, capabilities must be identified that serve as building blocks for business - solutions.
+In a SOA ecosystem, these building blocks are captured as services representing well-defined business functions, operating under well-defined policies and other constraints, and generating well- - 1003 defined real world effects.
+These service building blocks should be relatively stable so as not to force - 1004 repeated changes in the compositions that utilize them, but should also embody SOA attributes that - 1005 readily support creating compositions that can be varied to reflect changing circumstances. - 1006 The SOA paradigm emphasizes both composition of services and opacity of how a given service is 1007 implemented.
+With respect to opacity, the SOA-RM states that the service could carry out its described 1008 functionality through one or more automated and/or manual processes that in turn could invoke other 1009 available services. - 1010 Any composition can itself be made available as a service and the details of the business functionality, conditions of use, and effects are among the information documented in its service description. - 1012 For services to be useful as composable building blocks in the SOA ecosystem, the services should, - whenever possible, deliver capability that is applicable to multiple needs.
+Simply providing a Web Service - 1014 interface for an existing IT artifact does not, in general, create opportunities for sharing business 1015 functions.
+Furthermore, the use of tools to auto-generate service software interfaces will not guarantee - 1015 functions.
+Furthermore, the use of tools to auto-generate service software interfaces will not guarantee 1016 services than can effectively be used within compositions if the underlying code represents programming - 1016 services than can effectively be used within compositions if the underlying code represents programming 1017 constructs rather than business functions.
+In such cases, services that tightly reflect the software details - 1018 will be as brittle to change as the underlying code and will not exhibit the undefined but intuitive - 1019 characteristic of loose coupling.

-1188 3.2.3 Action, Communication and Joint Action
+1020 3.2.3 Action, Communication and Joint Action

-- 1189 In general terms, entities act in order to achieve their goals.
-However, the form of action - that is of most interest within a SOA ecosystem is that involving interaction across 1190 - 1191 ownership boundaries (between more than one actor) - joint action.

-1192 3.2.3.1 Action and Actors
+- In general terms, entities act in order to achieve their goals.
+However, the form of action that is of most interest within a SOA ecosystem is that involving interaction across ownership boundaries (between more than one actor) joint action. - 1024 3.2.3.1 Action and Actors

-1193 Action
+1025 Action

-An action is the application of intent to cause an effect.

-1195 The aspect of action that distinguishes it from mere force or accident is that someone very general.
-In the case of SOA, we are mostly concerned with actions that take place 1197
+- 1026 An action is the application of intent to cause an effect. - 1027 The aspect of action that distinguishes it from mere force or accident is that someone intends that the 1028 action achieves a desired objective or effect.
+This definition of action is very general.
+In the case of SOA, 1029 we are mostly concerned with actions that take place within a system and have specific effects on the